 Overweight in childhood increases the risk of chronic kidney disease in adulthood

-Diet and lifestyle 29. dec 2022 2 min PhD and Researcher Julie Aarestrup Written by Kristian Sjøgren
+Health and Wellness 29. dec 2022 2 min PhD and Researcher Julie Aarestrup Written by Kristian Sjøgren

 Children with overweight have an increased risk of developing many diseases as adults, including type 2 diabetes, cardiovascular disease and various types of cancer.
 New research adds chronic kidney disease to the diseases associated with overweight in childhood.
 The leading author says that understanding the possible long-term effects of children living with overweight is important.